HuyaneMatsu/hata/README.md

     cross-guild features more easily.
 - Optimized dispatch event parsers depending on intents, client count and on handled events as well.
 - Option to disable user presences or even user caching, although disabling user cache is not recommended.
-- Command and extension loader extension.
+- Many builtin extension.
+Including a slash command one as well.
 - Audio sending and receiving.
 - Can interacting with the Discord API without gateway connection.
 - Switching between api version with environmental variable.